 37 Ways to Help Your Horse Beat the Heat

 Ah, the dog days of summer.
 Lots of sunlight, school’s out, and everything is HOT and HUMID.
 This weather can sometimes create problems for horses (and people), and there are many things you can do.
-You are probably doing some of these ways to help your horse beat the heat already!
+You are probably doing some of these things to stay cool.
+Here are some ways horse owners can help their horses beat the heat.

 Table of Contents

-- You can change your horse’s diet to help them stay cool in hot temperatures while boosting their hydration.
+- You can adjust your horse’s diet to help them stay cool in hot temperatures while boosting their hydration levels.
+Many of these things are everyday chores, but in the summer months, they may require more attention.

 Water

-- Add more watering stations.
+- Add more clean water sources.
 More water locations mean herd horses are less likely to be pushed out.

 - Move existing watering stations into the shade.